Embassy of India, Paramaribo, Suriname

 India-Saint Lucia

 St. Lucia and India enjoy cordial bilateral relations, actively cooperating in international organizations like the United Nations, Commonwealth, and Non-Aligned Movement (NAM) as well as other multilateral platforms.
 The bilateral ties have sustained momentum through exchange of high-level visits.
+Both countries cooperate in the UN bodies and other International organisations.

 On 17 August 2024, Shawn A. Edward, Minister of Education, Sustainable Development, Innovation, Science, Technology & Vocational Training of St. Lucia took part in the Education Ministers’ Session of the 3rd Voice of the Global South Summit (VOGSS).
 Earlier, In November 2023, the Minister of Health, Wellness and Elderly Affairs Hon.
 Moses Jn.
 Baptiste participated in Health Ministers’ virtual VOGSS hosted by Indian Health Minister.
 Prior to that in January 2023, the Minister for Education, Sustainable Development, Innovation, Science, Technology, and Vocational Training of Saint Lucia, Mr. Shawn Edward participated in the Education Minister’s session of the VOGSS.